LRVIJAY2003/project/README.md

         # Get relevant API documentation
         context = self.get_api_documentation(topics)
+        context_memory = self.get_conversation_context()

-        # Generate response with AI
+        # Generate response with AI using enhanced prompting
         prompt = f"""
-        You are a COPPER API expert.
-Answer the following question about the COPPER API using the documentation provided.
+        You are a COPPER API expert at CME Group.
+You're chatting with a colleague who's asking about the COPPER API.

-        User question: {query}
+        COLLEAGUE'S QUESTION: {query}

-        COPPER API documentation:
+        RELEVANT COPPER API DOCUMENTATION:
         {context}

+        PREVIOUS CONVERSATION:
+        {context_memory}

-        Provide a clear, detailed response that directly answers the user's question.
-Include specific API endpoints, parameters, request/response examples, and any relevant details from the documentation.
-Format your response using Markdown for readability.
+        As their teammate, provide a helpful, detailed response that directly answers their question.
+Include:
+        - Specific API endpoints, parameters, and usage examples when applicable
+        - Clear explanations in a conversational but professional tone
+        - Code samples or JSON examples where helpful
+        - Friendly advice on best practices

+        Your colleague appreciates thorough answers that go beyond the basic documentation, with real-world usage insights that will help them implement solutions effectively.

+        Remember to format your response with proper Markdown for readability, and use a warm, collaborative tone as you would when helping a valued coworker.
         """

         try:
             response = self.model.generate_content(
                 prompt,
                 generation_config=GenerationConfig(
-                    temperature=0.2,
-                    max_output_tokens=4000
+                    temperature=0.3,
+                    max_output_tokens=8000
                 )
             )

             if response.candidates and response.candidates[0].text:
+                result = response.candidates[0].text.strip()
-                return response.candidates[0].text.strip()
+                return result
             else:
-                return "I couldn't find specific information about that in the COPPER API documentation."
+                return "I couldn't find specific information about that in the COPPER API documentation.
+Could you try rephrasing your question or provide more details about what you're trying to do?"

         except Exception as e:
             logger.error(f"Error generating API usage response: {str(e)}")